 That said, although bounce rate isn’t a main metric in Google Analytics, you can still access it.

-Bounce Rate vs. Engagement Metrics
+Website Bounce Rate vs. Engagement Metrics

-Traditionally, a high bounce rate meant that too many people were landing on your page, and then leaving without performing any events or visiting any other pages.
-For some websites and some content, it made sense to track bounce rate.
+For some websites and some content, tracking the bounce rate made sense.
 For others, though, it wasn’t a great way to tell how well the page was actually doing.

 Even though that visitor was super engaged by your content, you’d have no way of knowing that by looking at the bounce rate.

 Other engagement metrics you can use in Google Analytics include engagement rate, average engagement time, and engagement time per page.
-For more on engagement metrics, check out Top 5 User Engagement Metrics for Your Website Explained.
+For more information on engagement metrics, check out Top 5 User Engagement Metrics for Your Website Explained.

 Where to Find Bounce Rate in Google Analytics 4